atxwang/atxwang.github.io/_posts/reflections on year 1/brat.md

 <iframe width="560" height="315" src="
 https://www.youtube.com/embed/HoruBmqzT1s?si=NQi0WEwUN0hKJ3nl" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-accordingly, i feel that a major goal of PC Music was to get their weird, off-putting, surrealist, often dark and cynical lyrics into consumer culture and mass advertising.
-Sophie
+accordingly, i feel that a major goal of PC Music was to get their weird, off-putting, surrealist, often dark and cynical music into consumer culture and mass advertising.
+SOPHIE's Lemonade---a song with nonsense lyrics about inadvertently hurting someone while cra

 hey qt is the ur example, just listen to the lyrics. but also lemonade in mcdonalds ads, bitch im madonna, etc... this is the genre which was supposed to but never did manifest in xcxworld.